HoiBoiPr0xies/NotEmulatorJS/README.md

 ## Not EmulatorJS!
-A self-host and frontend remake on github.io/fastly.net
+A self-host and frontend remake on github.io and fastly.net

 <div align = center>